SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

 Delete the ``export PATH="/home/ubuntu/.pixi/bin:$PATH"`` line that the Pixi installer added to :file:`~/.bashrc`.

+Start a new shell to apply the changes.

 Add a Pixi configuration setting to specify the storage location to use for the repository data cache.
-This setting eliminates the warning messages that otherwise appears when the default ``repodata`` cache is written to network-mounted storage.
+This setting eliminates the warning messages that otherwise appears when the ``repodata`` cache is written to network-mounted storage.

 .. code-block:: console

    pixi config set --global cache.repodata /tmp/pixi-cache-$USER/repodata

-Start a new shell to apply the changes.

 Install the bat_,
 exa_,